Israeli strikes kill multiple civilians at shelters in Gaza combat zone, as Blinken seeks more aid

 The Israeli military said ground forces were also now operating in the south, with an armored and engineering corps working to remove booby traps from buildings.

-During the operation the military said fighters were seen exiting a tunnel and they were killed by Israel troops.
+During the operation the military said fighters were seen exiting a tunnel and they were killed by Israeli troops.

 The military said there were also numerous attacks staged from tunnels on Israeli forces in the northern Gaza strip.